 (X) Drench entire planting hole (J).
 Repeat when water has drained (monitor pipe).
 Drench entire rootball (G) once every other day for 2 weeks, twice a week for remainder of growing season (April thru October for deciduous trees).
-Watering frequency is dependent upon rainfall & temperature. <90% of 1st year tree deaths are due to water mismanagement.>
+These are only general specifications, and may have to be modified according to your tree and conditions.
+Watering frequency is dependent upon rainfall & temperature. <90% of 1st year tree deaths are due to water mismanagement.

-(Z) When lower trunk becomes firm (1 year), remove stakes & straps.
+(Y) When lower trunk becomes firm (1 month to 1 year), remove stakes & straps.
 Remove/cut pipe (s) when no longer needed.
 After 2 years, mulch-bed can be extended to within 1 foot of trunk, but never closer (for the life of your tree).
 Weed as necessary.
 If impractical, spray with organic herbicide: http://www.dirtdoctor.com/Vinegar-The-Organic-Herbicide_vq134.htm

 Start tree training in about 2 years (as needed).
 Like our children, some trees may require decades of training.

 Don’t be surprised if your tree grows amazingly fast, with few, if any pest problems!
+Trees want to grow.
+We just need to provide them a reasonable chance.
 Now on to the slideshow.

 Refresh the page to start the slideshow from the beginning: